rspamd/rspamd.com/doc/tutorials/migrate_sa.md

 Each action can have its own score limit which could also be modified by a user's settings.
 Rspamd assumes the following order of actions: `no action` <= `greylist` <= `add header` <= `rewrite subject` <= `reject`.

-Actions are **NOT** performed by Rspamd itself - they are just recommendations for the MTA agent, rmilter for example, that performs the necessary actions such as adding headers or rejecting mail.
+Actions are **NOT** performed by Rspamd itself - they are just recommendations for the MTA that performs the necessary actions such as adding headers or rejecting mail.

 SA `spam` is almost equal to the Rspamd `add header` action in the default setup.
 With this action, users will be able to check messages in their `Junk` folder, which is usually a desired behaviour.